 By default, the Dependent visa does not include work permission.

-However, your family member can apply for Permission to Engage in Activity Other Than That Permitted (資格外活動許可), which allows:
+However, dependents can apply for Shikakugai Katsudo Kyoka (資格外活動許可 — Permission to Engage in Activity Other Than That Permitted), which allows part-time work in Japan.

-- Up to 28 hours/week of part-time work
+- Up to 28 hours per week of part-time work (the “28 hours per week” limit is strictly enforced)

-Full-time work is not permitted.
-If your spouse wants to work full-time, they’d need to switch to their own work visa (requires a job offer from a Japanese company).
+Full-time work (40 hours/week) is not permitted on a dependent visa.
+If your spouse wants to work full-time, they need to switch to their own work visa — which requires a job offer from a Japanese employer.

 Duration